EnKrypt/arvind.io/src/pages/posts/self-hosted-home-server-vs-cloud/index.md

 But let's actually visualize this difference in cost.
 We're going to compare the cost for a basic 4 core CPU + 8 GB RAM machine.

-Home server cost: \
+**Home server cost:** \
-$400 upfront for new computer parts ([PCPartPicker list](https://pcpartpicker.com/user/EnKrypt/saved/Q6QrrH)) \
+$400 upfront for new computer parts

+##### At the time of writing this, [the PCPartPicker list I put together](https://pcpartpicker.com/user/EnKrypt/saved/Q6QrrH) shows a total cost of under $350.

 \+ $10 for electricity per month

 ##### We're calculating electricity consumption at peak server load for the parts we picked out.
-Across most states in the US, the electricity cost comes up to below \$10.
+Across most states in the US at the time of writing this, this cost comes up to below \$10 per month.
+I encourage you to try to do the math yourself and see how much it comes up to for your area.
+(Assume your PSU's rated wattage as a constant load in your calculations.)

-Cloud cost: \
+**Cloud cost:** \
 \$40 per month ([DigitalOcean fixed rate](https://www.digitalocean.com/pricing/))

 ![](./cost.png)